putallazNicolas/problemPractice/README.md

 # problemPractice
-this repository will hold all my problem sets where I practice with codility or leetcode
+this repository holds all my problem sets where I practice with codility or leetcode